klein0r/ioBroker.youtube/README.md

 -->
 ### **WORK IN PROGRESS**

+NodeJS 14.x is required (NodeJS 12.x is EOL)

-(klein0r) Updated depedency for js-controller to 4.0.15
+* (klein0r) Updated depedency for js-controller to 4.0.15

 ### 3.0.1 (2022-03-17)